 But sometimes a help page doesn’t answer every question.
-To address this Ubert set out to improve the situation during their 180 Days of Change campaign launched.
-Uber’s 180 Days of Change campaign is an official commitment to “improving the driver experience.”
+Uber set out to improve this during their 180 Days of Change campaign.
+Uber’s 180 Days of Change campaign was an official commitment to “improving the driver experience.”

 They also implemented a feature dubbed In-App Calling.
-With this feature, users can contact phone support 24/7.
+With this feature, experienced and new drivers alike can contact phone support 24/7.

 In-App Calling for Drivers